JanieAbutu/ECE_Deepfake_Detection/Final Project/README.md

 ## 1. PROJECT OVERVIEW
 This repository provides a full training and evaluation framework for detecting deepfake images using:
     - **Framework:** PyTorch - An open soure deep learning framework that provides python tools for building, training, and deploying neural networks.
     - **Problem:** Binary deepfake image classification (Original = 0, Deepfake = 1)
-- **Approach:** Fine-tuning EfficientNet-B7
+    - **Approach:** Fine-tuning EfficientNet-B7 and transfer learning
     - **Pretrained weights:** ImageNet-1K
     - **Dataset:** FF++ extracted frames dataset, Custom PyTorch Dataset
     - **Evaluation with Metrics:** Accuracy, Precision, Recall, F1-Score, AUROC
     - **Visualization:** Confusion Matrix, ROC Curve

 ## 2. DEPENDENCIES & LIBRARIES
 **Core Libraries:**
     - Python 3.8+
     - PyTorch
     - Torchvision
     - Numpy
     - Pandas
     - Scikit-Learn
     - Matplotlib
     - Random

 **DESCRIPTION**
     - Python 3.8+ – The programming language used to write and run your code.
     - PyTorch – A deep learning framework for building and training neural networks.
     - Torchvision – A PyTorch library providing datasets, models, and image transformations.
     - NumPy – A library for fast numerical computations and array manipulations.
     - Pandas – A library for data manipulation and analysis with tables (DataFrames).
     - Scikit-Learn – A library for machine learning algorithms and evaluation metrics.
     - Matplotlib – A library for creating plots and visualizations in Python.
     - Random – A built-in Python module for generating random numbers and selections.

 ## 3. DATASET
 **Dataset download Link:** https://www.kaggle.com/datasets/fatimahirshad/faceforensics-extracted-dataset-c23

 **The dataset from the FaceForensics++ dataset consists of six categories:**

     FF++C32-Frames:
     - Original
     - Deepfakes
     - Face2Face
     - FaceShifter
     - FaceSwap
     - NeuralTextures

     Total Numbers of Classes : 6

 **For this project, 2 classes were used:**
     - Original (5000 images)
     - Deepfakes (5000 images)

 ### Preprocessing Steps